 The dog, as well.
 We were supposed to do everything where the dog is calm first, because we could only afford one dog, and then do the aggressive dog.
 But we got a phone call from the animal handler before we arrived saying, “I’m really sorry, but there’s a fire in my van that’s broken out, and now the dog is really angry, so you’ve only got angry.”
 I’ll never forget how when we were doing “dog needs to be calm.” the whole set, everybody was there just being completely silent and calm.
 The atmosphere was incredible.
 Everyone was just willing this dog to lie down and play dead.
 He kept jumping up.

-On preparing for the shoot and working with non-actors and creating a comfortable space for them to be vulnerable
+On preparing for the shoot of the film and working with non-actors and creating a comfortable space for them to be vulnerable

 We were in a lot of confined spaces, shooting scope, so we were right up close.
 That camera lens was sometimes inches from people’s faces.
 You know when a lens is that close to you, if there’s any dishonesty, it’s going to show up.